mandeeps708/Makefile/README.md

 Description:

 * Make.commom: This file contains common variables.
-Change main file name if its not same.
+Change main file name if it's not the same.

 * Makefile: Makefile for executing program.